Sandhiya0305/vi-notes/README.md

 | Method | Endpoint       | Description           |
 | ------ | -------------- | --------------------- |
 | GET    | `/api/reports` | List archived reports |

+## PWA Notes

+- The client includes a manifest and service worker through `vite-plugin-pwa`.
+- Installable icons are already present in `client/public/`.
+- The app should be served over HTTPS in production for full PWA support.
+- PWA install prompts and offline indicators are wired into the UI.

+## Deployment Notes

+- Use `VITE_API_URL` in the client deployment to point at the live backend API.
+- Set backend environment variables in the backend deployment, not in the client deployment.
+- Vercel does not need a manual `PORT` value in production.

 ## Security